Spot Regressions with Candlesticks: Candlestick-based Estimation

-An estimator of this form, a linear combination of $\boldr_i \boldr_i^{\top}$ and $\bolda_i \bolda_i^{\top}$, was previously studied by \cite{rogers2008estimating} for the purpose of estimating the correlation between two Brownian motions.
-Their analysis assumes that the price process follows a scaled Brownian motion and determines the weights by minimizing the variance of the estimation error, subject to an unbiasedness constraint under the assumption of zero correlation.
-By contrast, my approach is formulated within a general Itô-semimartingale framework and selects the weights by minimizing the average risk of the estimation error without imposing any restrictions on the correlation structure.
-Moreover, an inference procedure is developed in the next section that enables hypothesis testing for spot covariances, whereas \citet{rogers2008estimating} focus exclusively on point estimation.
+\begin{remark} An estimator of similar form, a linear combination of $\boldr_i \boldr_i^{\top}$ and $\bolda_i \bolda_i^{\top}$, was previously studied by \cite{rogers2008estimating} for the purpose of estimating the correlation between two Brownian motions.
+Their analysis assumes that the price process follows a scaled Brownian motion with constant volatility and determines the weights by minimizing the variance of the estimation error, subject to an unbiasedness constraint under the assumption of zero correlation.
+By contrast, my approach is formulated within a general Itô-semimartingale framework which accommodates stochastic volatility and selects the weights by minimizing the risk without imposing restrictions on the correlation level.
+In addition, the next section develops an inference procedure that enables hypothesis testing for spot betas, whereas \citet{rogers2008estimating} focus exclusively on point estimation.
+Beyond these methodological differences, the Monte Carlo experiments in Section \ref{sec:simulation} and the empirical application in Section \ref{sec:empirics} provide a comprehensive evaluation of candlestick-based estimators in a multivariate setting, which is also absent from the prior literature. \end{remark}